objectbox/objectbox-azure-sphere/README.md

 For this task, the small C application in `misc/demo-db-creator` exists.
 First, run `download.sh` in there to automatically download the ObjectBox libraries, and then `make test-db`, `make sensor-demo-db` or `make compression-demo-db`.
 These Make targets automatically create the respective directories in `misc/demo-db-creator/dbs` and populate them with empty databases with the desired schema.

+You don't need to do this to setup the project, as the directory `misc/demo-db-creator/dbs` already contains all three empty demo databases.

 Note that creating new schemes is a bit cumbersome.
 To do that, you need to execute the following steps:

 1. Create the desired Flatbuffers schema file as a FBS-file, just like in [`misc/TestEntity.fbs`](misc/TestEntity.fbs) for example.